pengowen123/rust-pushrod/ROADMAP.md

   - [x] Mouse move - if mouse point doesn't change, do not call mouse move dispatch
 - [ ] Improve Widget Library
   - [ ] Implement invalidate in draw cycle
+  - [ ] Use window.window.swap_buffers() only after drawing the screen with invalidated items
   - [ ] Improve mutability in Pushrod Window for triggering events
   - [ ] Add parent/child relationship
   - [ ] Walk children when parent signals an invalidate